 Have other questions about appraisers, appraising or real estate in Hillsborough County or Valrico, FL?Contact us

-Fact: Home worth is determined by a multitude of factors, including - but not limited to - area, condition, improvements, amenities, and market trends.
-An exterior inspection definitely can't provide all of the data needed.
+Fact: There are a number of different variables that show property value; these factors include area, condition, improvements, amenities, and market trends.
+An exterior inspection obviously can't provide all of the data necessary.

-Fact: It is a very good idea for home buyers to go through a copy of their report so that they can double-check the accuracy of the document, in case there is a need to question its veracity.
+Fact: It is almost imperative for consumers to read a copy of their report so that they can verify the accuracy of the report, in case it's required to question its veracity.
 Remember, this is probably the most expensive and important investment a consumer will ever make.
-Also, the appraisal makes a valuable record for future reference, comprised of useful and often-revealing data - including the legal and physical description of the property, square footage measurements, list of comparable properties in the neighborhood, neighborhood description and a narrative of current real-estate activity and/or market trends in the proximity.
+An report can double as a record for the future, containing an incredible amount of data - including, but not limited to the legal and physical description of the property, square footage measurements, list of comparable properties in the neighborhood, neighborhood description and a narrative of current real-estate activity and/or market trends in the proximity.

 Myth: Appraisers are hired only to assess house values in property sales involving mortgage-lending transactions.

 Fact: Appraisers can have many different qualifications and designations which allow them to perform a series of different services including - but definitely not limited to - advice on estate planning, tax assessment, zoning, dispute resolution in many different legal situations and cost analysis.

 Myth: A property inspection serves the same purpose as an appraisal.